204g1a0506/204G1A0506/README.md

 <h3>Available Scripts</h3>
 In the project directory, you can run:

-<h2/>npm start
+<h3>npm start</h3>
-<p>Runs the app in the development mode.
+Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.</p>
+Open http://localhost:3000 to view it in your browser.

-<h2/>npm test
+<h2>npm test</h2>
-<p>Launches the test runner in the interactive watch mode.</p>
+Launches the test runner in the interactive watch mode.

-<h2/>npm run build
+<h3>npm run build</h3>
-<p/>Builds the app for production to the build folder.
+Builds the app for production to the build folder.

-<p>The build is minified and the filenames include the hashes.
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!</p>
+Your app is ready to be deployed.